Raunak-Sarmacharya/kcn-seniors-docs/docs/wordpress-basics/creating-content.md

 ### Important: Never Use WordPress Editor for Pages!

-At KCN Seniors, **ALL pages must be created with Elementor Pro** to maintain design consistency and functionality.
+**ALL pages must be created with Elementor Pro** to maintain design consistency and functionality.

 > **💡 Pro Tip**: For advanced page creation, learn about [Elementor Pro Templates](/docs/page-builder-forms/elementor-integration#elementor-pro-templates-system) which allow you to save and reuse page designs across your website.